skypjack/entt/docs/lib.md

 possible.
 In case of conflicts, everything simply will get broken at runtime and the strangest things will probably take place.<br/>
 Unfortunately, there is no safe way to prevent it.
-If this happens, it will be enough to give a different name to one of the conflicting types to solve the problem.
+If this happens, it will be enough to give a different value to one of the conflicting types to solve the problem.
 To do this, users can either assign a different name to the class or directly define a specialization for the `shared_traits` class template.